ian-weisser/asknot/README.md

 Formatting, themes, and styles are all handled by the CSS file.
 The CSS does not include specific fonts or sizes - it should inherit whatever you specified in a previous CSS file or BODY tag.
 The CSS does have some spacing and physical layout (like indents) that you may wish to adjust to match your visual design.

 Logic is handled by the JS file.
-THe logic required that each menu of choices must either be a set of submenus or a set of final destination links - you cannot mix them.
+The logic required that each menu of choices must either be a set of submenus or a set of final destination links - you cannot mix them.
 If you fix this in the JS, please push a patch this way!

 ## Credits